 4. establish partnerships with the government and local organizations to improve livelihoods programmes/services to victims of bonded abour.

-Ministry of Land Reform and Management, Ministry of Labour and Employment, Ministry of Women, Children and Social Welfare, Department of Foreign Employment, Rastriya Mukta Haliya Samaj Federation, workers’ and employers’ organizations and local development actors.
+Ministry of Land Management, Cooperatives and Poverty Alleviation, Ministry of Labour, Employment and Social Security, Ministry of Women, Children and Senior Citizens, Department of Foreign Employment, National Skill Testing Board, Rastriya Mukta Haliya Samaj Federation, workers’ and employers’ organizations and local development actors.